Illinois-IoT/main-project/tutorials/day1/day1.md

 $ python3 push_button_capture.py
 ```

-We now can see that a new `.jpg` file is created everytime you push the button.
+We now can see that a new `.jpg` file is created every time you push the button.
 And each of the files is an image captured by the camera module.